 The one final piece to creating a high-converting landing page is to limit distractions.
 Anything that is unrelated to the focus of that page should be cut immediately.

-The next interaction step to test is your sign up forms.
+The next funnel optimization step to test is your sign-up forms.
 The common elements to test are as follow:

-- Headlines – Try out different headlines on your sign-up form and test their effect on sign up pages.
+- Headlines: Try out different headlines on your sign-up form and test their effect on sign-up pages.
 Don’t take this lightly.
-You can boost conversion rates by 29% alone by testing different call-to-action headlines.
+It can boost traffic and conversions drastically!

 4. Test Your Trust Elements

 Trust on the web is huge–especially when you are trying to get people to give you their money.
 This is why you have to build trust in to your landing page and throughout your online conversion funnel.

 - Guarantee: Will you give them their money back if they are not satisfied?
 Will you do this in 30 days?
 60 days?
 90 days?
 Test different variations to see which pulls the best.

 - Better Business Bureau Logo: Applying for a BBB logo for your site is pretty straightforward.
 You have to be a member of your local chapter and pay somewhere around $400/year…but that’s inexpensive when it comes to putting your customer at ease.